Architecture and Urban Design

 The architects working at Poundbury, adhere to the Building Code which promotes this use of traditional materials and regulates building form and street scenes.
 The Duchy’s Poundbury team work closely with the developers to control design and build quality.
 The relationship is upheld through legally-binding Building Agreements with each developer before properties are sold or leased.

-Parking is generally provided in landscaped courtyards to the rear of properties, which also incorporate housing including coach houses above parking spaces and ancillary spaces for playrooms and workshops.
-Provision of these extra spaces recognises the increasing demands for flexible living arrangements with potential for working from home where appropriate.
+Parking is generally provided in landscaped courtyards to the rear of properties, which also incorporate coach houses above parking spaces and ancillary spaces for playrooms and workshops.
+Provision of these extra spaces recognises the increasing demands for flexible living arrangements, with potential for working from home where appropriate.
 Larger commercial buildings are generally sited for better vehicular access, but are designed similarly to frame their sites and create a sense of enclosure.

 I am deeply grateful to their teams of talented craftsmen, many of whom are Dorset men through and through.
 For me one of the most essential features of Poundbury has been its mixed-use, mixed-income composition - a dangerously revolutionary move 25 years ago.
 So particular thanks goes to the social- housing providers, notably The Guinness Partnership of which I am patron.